-AAUW Ashland Scholarship Awards are one of the premier efforts of this Branch.
+AAUW Ashland Scholarship Awards are one of the premier efforts of this Branch since 1996.
 Scholarships are critical to advancing higher educational opportunities for women.
-Scholarships are especially important because women disproportionately bear the burden of student debt. https://www.aauw.org/research/deeper-in-debt/
+Scholarships are especially important because women disproportionately bear the burden of student debt. (hyperlink to: https://www.aauw.org/research/deeper-in-debt/ )

-We award scholarships to students at Southern Oregon University and Rogue Community College.
-Our Scholarship Committee works with SOU and RCC to identify eligible students.
-The Scholarship Committee reviews the applications, selects and interviews finalists, and makes final awards.
-We actively seek applicants with different or challenging life experiences, such as mothers returning to school, first generation college students, etc. Each recipient is paired with a Branch member to serve as a mentor.
+We have awarded scholarships to students at Southern Oregon University and Rogue Community College, managed by each school’s financial aid process and each school manages their student accounts.
+The Scholarship Committee reviews the applications, selects and interviews finalists, and recommends awards.
+We actively seek mature students who have an educational plan despite different or challenging life experiences, such as: mothers, returning to school after interruption, first generation college students, etc. Each recipient is paired with a Branch member to serve as a mentor.

 Donate to the AAUW Ashland Scholarship Funds.

-Scholarships are awarded to full time SOU graduate or undergraduate female students of any age who have financial need and have demonstrated leadership in community activities, volunteer service, and/or employment.
+Scholarships are awarded to full time SOU graduate or undergraduate female students of any age who have financial need and have demonstrated leadership in school and/or community activities, volunteer service, and/or employment, internship or work.

 SOU Scholarship Criteria